logo

 What is Plantar fasciitis?

-Plantar fasciitis causes pain in the bottom of the heel.
-The plantar fascia is a strong, weblike ligament that connects the back of your foot to the front.
-It helps you walk by acting as a shock absorber and supporting the arch of your foot.
+Plantar fasciitis leads to discomfort in the underside of the heel.
+The plantar fascia is a robust, web-like ligament that links the rear of your foot to the front.
+It plays a crucial role in walking by functioning as a shock absorber and providing support for the arch of your foot.

 What are the symptoms of plantar fasciitis?

-Most people with plantar fasciitis will experience pain when they take their first steps after lying down or sitting for a long period of time.
-You may have less stiffness and pain after you walk a few steps, but your foot will likely hurt more as the day goes on.
-In some cases, you will experience the most pain when you climb stairs or after you stand for a long time.
+Many individuals with plantar fasciitis often feel discomfort when they take their initial steps after being stationary, whether lying down or sitting for extended periods.
+While you might notice a reduction in stiffness and pain after walking a few steps, the discomfort in your foot is likely to intensify as the day progresses.
+In certain instances, the most intense pain may occur when navigating stairs or after prolonged standing.